ai4life-opencalls/oc2_project_23/README.md

 #### 2.1.4 Method comparison on validation dataset

-Overall, U-Net, HDN, and HazeMatching produce comparable qualitative reconstructions.
-HDN outputs tend to appear slightly blurrier, which is a result of the network's variational structure, but both HDN and HazeMatching show advantages in preserving fine details and maintaining line continuity compared to U-Net.
+Overall, UNet, HDN, and HazeMatching produce comparable qualitative reconstructions.
+HDN outputs tend to appear slightly blurrier, which is a result of the network's variational structure, but both HDN and HazeMatching show advantages in preserving fine details and maintaining line continuity compared to UNet.
 Quantitatively, HDN achieves the highest structural similarity (SSIM), meaning it's better in matching global image structure, while HazeMatching performs best in scale-invariant PSNR (SI-PSNR) and LPIPS, showing better perceptual similarity to the reference images.

 ![](media/image7.png)
 *Figure 3: Comparison of the reconstruction results on the synthetic data*